city

 Before you delve right into a thorough cleaning of your custom limestone fireplace, you might want to start with dusting.
 Cleaning a limestone fireplace by starting with dusting helps to reduce your work when the “real” cleaning begins.

-1. Shield the Base - Because you do not want dirt to accumulate on the fireplace floor (as this will be harder to clean), place a rag or sheet at the base while you clean.
-This will catch falling dirt which can be easily removed when you are done dusting.
+1. Shield the base: Because you do not want dirt to accumulate on the fireplace floor (as this will be harder to clean), place a rag or sheet at the base while you clean.
+This will catch falling dirt, which can be easily removed when you are done dusting.

-2. Vacuum the Fireplace - Vacuuming can be a very effective process for cleaning your limestone fireplace.
+2. Vacuum the fireplace: Vacuuming can be a very effective process for cleaning your limestone fireplace.
 Use a non-spinning vacuum brush to clean up loose dirt, being very careful not to scratch the surface of the limestone fireplace.

-3. Wipe if You Cannot Vacuum - Supposing you do not have a non-spinning vacuum brush attachment or you are nervous about scratching the surface, you could carefully wipe the area clean instead.
+3. Wipe if you cannot vacuum: Supposing you do not have a non-spinning vacuum brush attachment or you are nervous about scratching the surface, you could carefully wipe the area clean instead.
 Use a soft, dry cloth and begin dusting from top to bottom.

 How to Clean a Limestone Hearth